‘RHOA’ Kandi Burruss Claims Porsha Williams Offered Oral Sex And Kissed Her

 Kandi then confronted her co-star, repeating exactly what she had allegedly said to her at the nightclub, offering to perform oral sex on her.

-Porsha appeared disgusted as she screamed: “I don’t want to eat your motherf***ing p***y!”
+Porsha appeared disgusted as she screamed, “I don’t want to eat your motherf***ing p***y!”

 When you watch a @makeupshayla tutorial !!
 Bihh got me snatching my own face! ????????
 HAIR: @gonakedhair *Don't worry bout MY bed , I sleep wild af